Mpowa-IO/Documents/Privacy Policy.md

 ### Retention

 We will retain your information as long as your account is active, as necessary to provide you with the Services or as otherwise set forth in this Policy.
-We will also retain and use this information as necessary for the purposes set out in this Policy and to the extent necessary to comply with our legal obligations, resolve disputes, enforce our agreements and protect Kickstarter’s legal rights.
+We will also retain and use this information as necessary for the purposes set out in this Policy and to the extent necessary to comply with our legal obligations, resolve disputes, enforce our agreements and protect Mpowa’s legal rights.

 We also collect and maintain aggregated, anonymized or pseudonymized information which we may retain indefinitely to protect the safety and security of our Site, improve our Services or comply with legal obligations.